SydneyOwl/WsjtxWatcher/readme_en.md

 ## Introduction

-This software leverages the UDP server functionality built into `Wsjtx` (or `JTDX`, hereafter referred to as `wsjtx`) to facilitate data interaction with wsjtx.
-Users can view real-time FT8 information and perform actions such as canceling transmissions within the application.
-Currently, the software supports both Simplified Chinese and English.
+This software utilizes the UDP server functionality built into `Wsjtx` (or `JTDX`, hereafter referred to as `wsjtx`) to enable data interaction with wsjtx.
+Users can view real-time FT8 information within the software, and perform actions such as canceling transmission and setting reminders (**some features may not be available on older versions of JTDX!**).
+You can also specify scenarios that require notifications, making it especially suitable for VHF DX.

+When the software is running in the foreground, you can view the received FT8 information in real time.
+When the software goes to the background or the phone is locked, the software will push notifications to you when receiving specified FT8 information based on your settings.

+Currently, the software supports Simplified Chinese and English.

 <img src="./md_assets/page3.png" style="zoom: 80%;" />